ahmadabdalla/bicep-registry-modules/avm/res/dev-center/project/README.md

 ### Parameter: `pools.devBoxDefinition.sku.family`

 If the service has different generations of hardware, for the same SKU, then that can be captured here.
+For example, "general_i_v2" or

 - Required: No
 - Type: string